Dump-GUY/Powershell-Tools/README.md

 In PATH where script is running new file "merged.yar" is created.

-# HASH_MISMATCHER - Folder content comprator HASH MISMATCH
+# HASH_MISMATCHER - Folders content comprator
-Compares two folders - shows differences.
+Compares two folders - shows differences - HASH MISMATCH.